-Huby's name means 'farmstead on a spur of land', an 8th/10th century Danish name.
-You can see houses in Main Street have been built on a small ridge.
+Huby's name may date from 8-10th centuries and means 'farmstead on a spur of land' from Old English 'hoh' + Old Scandinavian (Danish) 'by' .
+You can see houses in Main St. have been built on a small ridge.

 Haverbrakes Lane goes through West Field, one of the largest of the medieval open fields.
 'Haver' means oats, which was the main crop to grow for flour.
 To the right of the lane, you can see 'ridge and furrow' in the field, showing the strips of land people farmed.